Now supporting the A+ and B+ models.

 On the bottom "edge" in the middle of the board is the HDMI Type A (Full sized) port.
 Just connect any HDMI cable from the board to your TV or HDMI Monitor for video and audio, or to a DVI-D monitor for video only.

 On the models A and B, If you don't have an TV/Monitor with a HDMI or DVI-D port you can use the yellow phono jack (RCA Jack for those who call it that) located in the middle of the "top" edge, and for audio use the 3.5 mm stereo headphone jack to the right of it.

-But the model B+ has only connector for both audio and video and its located at the bottom and marked "A/V", in between the HDMI port and the ethernet port on the right.
+But the models A+ and B+ have only one connector for both audio and video and its located at the bottom and marked "A/V", to the right the HDMI.
 For audio only its an improved version of the 3.5mm stereo output of the model B, but for video (and audio) you need an (iPod) A/V adapter cable.
 As extensively explained here: viewtopic.php?f=91&t=83446

 Plug a USB keyboard and mouse into the USB slots located on the right edge.
 You can also plug a WiFi adapter into the USB slot for wireless internet access.
 If you have the older A or B models you will probably need to expand the number of USB ports using an externally powered hub to do that.

 Just under the USB ports on the right edge is the ethernet connector for anyone who wants to plug the R-Pi into a wired network.